 How real are the threats and vulnerabilities from cyberattacks to the industrial controls systems (ICS) the food industry uses to produce our food?
 More importantly, how significant are the potential consequences?
 In Adulterating More Than Food: The Cyber Risk to Food Processing and Manufacturing, FPDI answer these questions and addresses critical cybersecurity concerns for the food industry.
 This white paper can guide company leaders about making cybersecurity investments and taking critical steps to secure their companies from ICS-focused cyberattacks.

 FPDI was the first organization to highlight the Food and Agriculture Sector’s cybersecurity vulnerabilities, particularly to attacks on the industrial control systems (ICSs) that almost all food companies rely on to operate food production facilities.
 Our research has revealed that food industry ICSs may be particularly vulnerable to cyberattacks.

 Many ICSs used in the food industry are quite old, highly customized, and were not designed with security in place or with the ability to be made secure through updating.
 Yet, more of these legacy systems are being connected to workstations on corporate networks, thus offering an entryway for hackers to other vital systems.
 Given the vulnerabilities identified in the food industry and the increasing threats to industrial control systems, it is critical that food companies have the tools, techniques, and knowledge to protect themselves.

 How We Work

-We have in-house experts and cybersecurity professionals collaborating with us to understand threats and vulnerabilities and to develop best practices to protect this critical infrastructure.
+We have in-house and collaborating experts in cybersecurity and food production ICSs who understand the threats and vulnerabilities and can help develop best practices to protect this critical infrastructure.